 NON SONO AMMESSI ANIMALI.
 SU RICHIESTA E DIETRO PAGAMENTO DI UN EXTRA E' POSSIBILE AFFITTARE UN POSTO AUTO IN GARAGE PRIVATO.
 Nel prezzo sono comprese le spese di acqua, luce e gas.
 Non è richiesta cauzione ma si chiede il versamento del prezzo in un'unica soluzione.
 Non viene fornita la biancheria.

 APARTMENTS AEOLIAN ISLANDS ON THE BEACH ACQUACALDA LIPARI, A FEW METERS FROM THE SEA, IN THE WEEK PERIODS AVAILABLE FOR SUMMER SEASON.

-EQUIPPED WITH ALL THE COMFORTS, AIR CONDITIONING, FULLY furnished and equipped, TWO APARTMENTS ARE ONE UPSTAIRS AND ONE ON THE GROUND FLOOR OF A BIG FARMHOUSE Aeolian style.
+EQUIPPED WITH ALL THE COMFORTS, AIR CONDITIONING, FULLY furnished and equipped

 THE APARTMENT ON THE GROUND FLOOR HAS A LARGE DOUBLE BEDROOM, ONE KITCHEN LIVING ROOM (WITH SOFA WITH TWO SINGLE BEDS) AND A BATHROOM WITH SHOWER-BOX.
 THIS APARTMENT HAS THE OPPORTUNITY TO HAVE A LARGE PRIVATE COURTYARD WITH UMBRELLAS, BARBECUE, TABLES AND CHAIRS.